-For the preliminary target concentration range per each ecoregion, the 75th and 90th percentiles were derived from the mean nutrient value at each site found to be fully supporting of aquatic life support according to the M-BISQ scores.
-For the estimate of the existing concentrations the 50th percentile (median) was derived for station mean value at each of the sites that were not attaining and had nutrient concentrations greater than the target.
+For the preliminary target concentration range for each ecoregion, the 75th and 90th percentiles were derived from the mean nutrient value at each site found to be fully supporting of aquatic life support according to the M-BISQ scores.
+For the estimate of the existing concentrations the 50th percentile (median) was derived from the mean nutrient value at each site of sites that were not attaining and had nutrient concentrations greater than the target.